peterrr1/Face_Recognition/README.md

-A face attribute recognition repository, dev branch.
+A face attribute recognition repository.